Disordered Eating and Eating Disorder Nutritionists

-Eating disorders affect at least 9% of the population worldwide.
 In the United States alone, 9% of the population, or 28.8 million Americans, will have an eating disorder during their lifetime.
-They come in many shapes and sizes, but what they all have in common is how they disrupt your life and damage your relationship with food.
+While eating disorders come in many shapes and sizes, what they all have in common is how they disrupt your life and damage your relationship with food.

-Our disordered eating & eating disorder dietitians at Doherty Nutrition use the counseling principles of Intuitive Eating, Health at Every Size, weight inclusive care, and medical nutrition therapy to guide you on a path to food freedom and body liberation.
-Whether you’re struggling with body image, relationship with food, or other food-related issues, we’re here to help you in your food journey and to start or continue your eating disorder recovery.
+Our disordered eating and eating disorder Registered Dietitian Nutritionists at Doherty Nutrition use the counseling principles of Intuitive Eating, Health at Every Size, weight-inclusive care and medical nutrition therapy to guide you on a path to food freedom and body liberation.
+Whether you’re struggling with body image, relationship with food or other food-related issues, we’re here to help you in your food journey and to start or continue your eating disorder recovery.

 What is Anorexia Nervosa?